influxdata/telegraf/plugins/inputs/aliyuncms/README.md

-# Aliyun CloudMonitor Service Statistics Input
+# Alibaba (aka Aliyun) CloudMonitor Service Statistics Input
+Here and after we use `Aliyun` instead `Alibaba` as it is default naming across web console and docs.

 This plugin will pull Metric Statistics from Aliyun CMS.